It's time to seize the manufacturing opportunity

 …and the UK needs to act…

 With technological change creating opportunities at the same time as Brexit is challenging UK manufacturers to improve their competitiveness, now is the time for action.
 The UK requires an integrated approach to manufacturing that includes trade and domestic policies and that is designed to operate at both national and local levels.
-Institutional and political reform will be key pieces in the jigsaw: it is not only manufacturers themselves that will need to do things differently to ensure success.

 At the heart of any programme has to be a higher level of co-operation between business and Government at all levels.
 This will ensure policy is designed to have the right impacts, build the confidence necessary to encourage investment and allow integrated policy making.
 The key components will be infrastructure, skills, innovation and institutions.